tonkeeper/w5/README.md

 by tests, this allows to instantly estimate whether there is some progress or not, since scalpel is executed immediately, while tests take approximately 10 seconds to execute.

-### Details of optimizations, their rationale and explanations, comparison of consumed gas both in test cases and not in test cases (global gas counter) are provided on [Gas improvements](Improvements.rst) page.
+### Details of optimizations, their rationale and explanations, comparison of consumed gas both in test cases and not in test cases (global gas counter) are provided on a dedicated page: [Gas improvements](Improvements.rst).

 ## Project structure